How Long Does It Take to Tan in UV 7? Risks, Timing, and Protection

 The SPF selection guide

-Exposure to UV 7 too much can cause sunburn, sun poisoning, increase chance of skin cancer.
+Exposure to UV 7 for too long can cause sunburn, sun poisoning, and increase the chance of skin cancer.

-Keep in mind simple tips below to enjoy the sun.
+Thus, keep in mind the simple tips below to enjoy the sun.

 Stay hydrated